WebStars-GmbH/Issue-Tracking-Application/README.md

    `cd Issue-Tracking-Application`

-3. Install the dependencies with npm:
+3. Install the dependencies with maven:
-   `npm install`
+   `mvn install`

 4. Create a .env file in the root directory of the project and add your Cloud SQL connection string: